john-bell-xo/bills/Computer Literacy Act 2021.md

 `Be it enacted` by the Queen's most Excellent Majesty, by and with the advice and consent of the Lords Spiritual and Temporal, and Commons, in this present Parliament assembled, and by the authority of the same, as follows:

 ## Section 1: Definitions
-Programming languages refer to Python.
+Modern programming languages refer to Python.

 ## Section 2: Action
-An "Introduction to Computer Science" course that utilitises programming languages shall be made a mandatory course in elementary and secondary schools.
+An "Introduction to Computer Science" course that utilitises modern programming languages shall be made a mandatory course in elementary and secondary schools.

 ## Section 3: Short title, commencement and extent
 This Act may be cited as the Computer Literacy Act 2021.